codefellows/site-updater/README.md

 Send a pull request, please!

 Stuff to work on:
-- http basic auth
 - SSL support
-- flexible config for repositories (in dotenv?)
-- topic handling (besides any update)
+- Topic handling (besides any entry updates)
-- error handling
+- More error handling
-- tests
+- Tests
-- documentation
+- Better documentation
-- get this working for free on https://zeit.co/now/
+- Get this working for free on https://zeit.co/now/

 # Author